sequint/stevens-wish-list/README.md

 # Steven's Wish List
-A simple, somewhat janky, but fun site for my secret santa to see the gifts I want.
+A simple, but fun static site for my secret santa to see the gifts I want.

 The site came from a family member not appreciating my copy and paste skills over text and wanting a more pleasing version of my Christmas list.

-So here it is :)  I somewhat more pleasing version.
+So here it is, a somewhat more pleasing version.

 ## Tech
 Next.js

-Above all this was a fun little project to explore Next.
+Above all, this was a fun little project to explore Next.

+Pro tip: take extra caution on version when deploying a Nextjs app.

 ## Deployed Site